rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 The current XML schema limitations are:

 - No support for recursion of the same element type, e.g. categories containing other categories
-- No support for mixed content. benerator is concerned with generation of data structures, while mixed-type documents generally apply for natural-language documents.
+- No support for mixed content.
+Benerator is concerned with the generation of data structures, while mixed-type documents generally apply to natural-language documents.
 - groups are not supported
-- sequences may not have maxOccurs > 1
+- sequences may not have `maxOccurs > 1`
 - namespace support is only rudimentary, problems may arise on different types with equal names
-- schema include is not supported yet
+- schema `include` is not supported yet
 - ids and idrefs are not resolved automatically